-Control Center on Mac gives you quick access to key macOS system settings—such as volume, brightness, Wi-Fi, or Do Not Disturb.
-You can customize Control Center to add other items, such as accessibility shortcuts or Fast User switching.
+Control Center on Mac gives you quick access to key macOS settings—such as volume, brightness, Wi-Fi, or Focus—and indicates when your Mac is using a camera or microphone.
+You can customize Control Center to add other items, such as accessibility shortcuts or fast user switching.

 Use Control Center

 On your Mac, click Control Center in the menu bar.

 An orange dot next to the icon indicates the microphone on your Mac is in use; you can see which apps are using it at the top of Control Center.

 Do any of the following with items in Control Center:

 Drag a slider to increase or decrease a setting—for example, drag the Sound slider to adjust the volume on your Mac.

 Click an icon to turn a feature on or off—for example, click AirDrop or Bluetooth to turn it on or off.

 Click an item (or its arrow ) to show more options—for example, click Focus to show your Focus list and turn a Focus on or off, or click Screen Mirroring to choose a target display.

 Tip: If you often use an item, you can drag it from Control Center to the menu bar, to keep it handy there.
 To remove the item from the menu bar, press and hold the Command key while you drag the item out of the menu bar.